 From the Head of School

 Welcome to Episcopal High School!
-Our website provides a snapshot into daily life at EHS.
+Our website provides a snapshot of daily life at EHS.
 We hope you enjoy this glimpse as much as we enjoy living it.

-Last March we mounted the fastest transition to virtual learning in Houston when campuses around the city closed, and we received national recognition throughout the spring for the quality of that virtual program as well as for the speed of its implementation.
-We began this new year with distance learning, but we were among the first schools to return students to campus successfully after Labor Day.
-With three new buildings and several new fields, our self-contained campus is best in class, and we are thrilled to be back.
+In March of 2020, we mounted the fastest transition to virtual learning in Houston when campuses around the city closed, and we received national recognition throughout the spring for the quality of that virtual program as well as for the speed of its implementation.
+With three new buildings and several new fields, our self-contained campus is best in class.
 Best of all, it was built without one dollar of debt and without spending one tuition dollar.
 Our enthusiastic community of parents, grandparents, alumni, friends, and foundations donate generously to our capital projects, allowing every tuition dollar to go directly to teaching and learning.

 Our students are smart, capable, and well rounded, and our school spirit is second to none.
 Whether on the field, in the Chapel, in the studio, or on stage, our students live joyful lives with enthusiastic support from the entire Knight family.
 After EHS, with the guidance of our exceptional college counselors, our students matriculate to the highest-ranked colleges and universities in the land.

 Our diverse and talented student body of 792 is made up of 407 girls and 385 boys; 29 percent of our students self-report as students of color; 20 percent are Episcopalian.
 Our 219 new students, 209 freshmen, and 10 new sophomores and juniors, hail from 42 different zip codes and represent 62 different feeder schools.
 This year’s average class size is 13 students, which allows for highly personalized and effective teaching and learning.
 Students have access to 180 unique courses with 22 of those being AP and 23 classified as Honors courses.